What Is a Gamma Squeeze?

 Gamma squeezes do not typically last a long time.
 In many cases, they only last a few hours, perhaps a couple of days at the most, before the market stabilizes.

-The aforementioned Gamestop gamma squeeze example is an outlier.
+The aforementioned Gamestop gamma squeeze is an outlier.
 Prices continued to rise for weeks before finally reaching a peak.

 However, just like other similar events, prices fell swiftly after that peak.
 Everyone who had speculated on rising prices attempted to exit their positions to avoid losses.
 This led to a reverse gamma squeeze.